palewire/first-python-notebook/docs/pipenv/index.rst

 Typically these dependencies are specified in a `requirements.txt`_ file.
 This document makes it easier to sync your project’s requirements across multiple machines if, for instance, you are collaborating with other developers.

-Lucky for us, all the functionality of pip is included in pipenv, as well as much more.
+Lucky for us, all the functionality of pip is included in Pipenv, as well as much more.

 *****************************
 The “env” environment manager